Buying a Foreclosure With a VA Home Loan

 Keep in mind that foreclosures are cheap for a reason.
 Here are some things to remember about foreclosures:

-- Foreclosures are often in disrepair and sold as-is.
+- Foreclosures are often in disrepair and sold as-is, without a home inspection

 Let’s dig a little deeper.

-When a lender forecloses on a home and the previous owner hands over the keys, the first stop for the lender is to put the home up for auction.
+When a lender initiates the foreclosure process on a home and the previous owner hands over the keys, the first stop for the lender is to put the home up for auction.

-If you’ve never attended an auction, you may want to sit back and watch a few before bidding, and get a firm grip on the auction process.
+If it’s your first time at an auction, you may want to sit back and watch a few before bidding and get a firm grip on the auction process.
 Some states require you to provide a cashier’s check for the full amount at the auction while other areas let you put down a deposit to arrange financing if you’re the successful bidder.

 There are drawbacks when buying a foreclosed property on the auctioneer’s steps.
 One, it’s likely that you won’t be able to inspect the property.
 Either it’s still occupied by the original owner or the lender has a lock on the door.
 You might be able to get an outside look at the house but you may not be able to find out the foundation is faulty.

 It is possible to buy a foreclosure with a VA home loan.
-Of course, you’d have to buy the foreclosure at an auction that allows for financed sales, and you’d need to be preapproved by your lender to bid on a home.
+Active-duty service members and veterans looking to use their VA benefit to purchase a foreclosed home will have to make sure they meet a few extra steps in the process.
+It can be complicated.
+You’ll have to buy the foreclosure at an auction that allows for financed sales, and you’ll need to be preapproved by your lender to bid on a home.

-Possibly the most difficult aspect would be making sure the home meets VA’s minimum property requirements.
+Possibly the most difficult aspect for VA borrowers would be making sure the new home meets VA’s minimum property requirements.
+These are requirements from the Department of Veterans Affairs to ensure any property purchased using the VA home loan benefit is livable and has a market value consistent with the loan amount.
 Without a thorough inspection prior to bidding, you wouldn’t know if the property was even eligible for VA financing.